Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 3. Clicking link and attachment : Victims are usually asked to click on some link with redirect them to a website which is a counterfeit of the original website inorder to gain control over user information.
 ## Malware
 Are special software which are designed to gain unauthorized access or exploit computer systems or networks or devices , without the consent of user or owner.
+### Virus
+A computer virus is a program which is used to replicate it-self and spread from one computer device to another.
+Often attaches itself to a legitimate program or files and spread through the computer device fast.